Jewels of Diana, Princess of Wales: Diamond and South Sea pearl earrings

 Featuring "a circular design of diamonds and a single diamond-encrusted pear", these dangling earrings were worn by Diana at numerous occasions in the 1990s.
 Diana last wore them at an appearance at the Royal Albert Hall, but had the pearl drops removed for this outing.
 The earrings were later passed to Prince William who gave them to his wife, the Duchess of Cambridge.
 The Duchess had the earrings modified and replaced the original pearl drops with smaller pearls.
 The piece was first worn by the Duchess at the red carpet for the 71st British Academy Film Awards.

 Collingwood pearl earrings

 The pair of earrings was given to Diana as a wedding present from her husband.
-The earrings were created by the Collingwood jewelers and worn by Diana at different outings and engagements.
+The earrings were created by the Collingwood jewellers and worn by Diana at different outings and engagements.
 She first wore them at an outing a month before her marriage to Charles.
-They are now under the possession of the Princess's daughter-in-law, the Duchess of Cambridge, who first wore them in 2017 during a state banquet and has continued to wear them occasionally.
+They are now in the possession of the princess's daughter-in-law, Catherine, Princess of Wales, who first wore them in 2017 during a state banquet and has continued to wear them occasionally.